JuliaTagBot/QWTwPlot.jl/README.md

-# qwtwplot
+# QWTwPlot

 This is another 2D plotting tool for Julia language.
-It is based on (my) `qwtw` `"C"` library, which is based on `qwt` library which is based on `QT` library.
+It is based on (my) `qwtw` `"C"` library, which is based on `QWT` library which is based on `QT` library.

 Current version should work for `Windows` and for `Linux`.
+I'm using this for mostly for data analysis (dynamic systems with big state vector, sometimes its difficult to say how one variable influence other variable).
+Some useful features are explained on following page: https://github.com/ig-or/QWTwPlot.jl/wiki/qwtw-library-features

 how to install it
 ----------------------------
 * install `qwtw` library using instructions from here https://github.com/ig-or/qwtw
-* in Julia command prompt, run 	`Pkg.clone("https://github.com/ig-or/qwtwplot.jl")`
+* in Julia command prompt, run 	`Pkg.clone("https://github.com/ig-or/QWTwPlot.jl.git")`
-* look at usage example https://github.com/ig-or/qwtwplot.jl/blob/master/src/qwexample.jl
+* look at usage example https://github.com/ig-or/QWTwPlot.jl/blob/master/src/qwexample.jl
 * and let the force be with you

-A hope to add some additional info and usage examples on project WIKI page here  https://github.com/ig-or/qwtwplot.jl/wiki
+There is some additional info and usage examples on project WIKI page here  https://github.com/ig-or/QWTwPlot.jl/wiki

 Another description